Nothile-Moyo-Git/food-order-app-ui/README.md

 ## Dev Notes: This project was built using React.jS and Dart SASS.

-## You only need to install your package depedencies in order to run this app
+### Installation
+Install packages: npm install
+Reduce package deficiencies: npm audit fix
+Run app locally: npm run start

 This App is a food order App.
 It's built using React.js and SASS.
 It currently has a backend hooked up to firebase which stores the meals.
 We filter them through using Object.keys and then we map this and create a new array which we iterate through in order to create our menu.